-- Government-wide financial statements, which comprise the first two statements, provide both short-term and long-term information about the District's overall financial position. - Individual parts of the District, which are reported as fund financial statements comprise the remaining statements. - Basic services funding is described in the governmental funds statements.
-These statements include short-term financing and identify the balance remaining for future spending. - Short and long-term financial information about the activities of the District that operate like businesses are provided in the proprietary fund statements. - Financial relationships, for which the District acts as an agent or trustee for the benefit of others to whom the resources belong, are presented in the fiduciary funds statements.
+- ➤ Government-wide financial statements, which comprise the first two statements, provide both short-term and long-term information about the District's overall financial position. - Individual parts of the District, which are reported as fund financial statements comprise the remaining statements. - Basic services funding is described in the governmental funds statements.
+These statements include short-term financing and identify the balance remaining for future spending. - Financial relationships, for which the District acts as an agent or trustee for the benefit of others to whom the resources belong, are presented in the fiduciary funds statements.